Eugeniusz Geno Malkowski: Biography

-Between 1991 and 2012 worked as a Professor of Art at UWM in Olsztyn.
+Between 1991 and 2012 worked as a Professor of Art at University of Warmia and Mazury in Olsztyn.

 Since 1990 he organized many happenings popularizing modern art among non specialized public.
 He practiced speed and time painting and invited spectators to paint with him at informal places, such as commercial centers or streets.
 The works created in such a way were later exhibited in art galleries.
-In 2005 in Belchatow he beat the Guinness World Record for the 24-hour-long-painting.
+In 2005 in Bełchatów he beat the Guinness World Record for the 24-hour-long-painting.
 He painted 100 works measuring 80 cm x 100 cm based on previously performed sketches.

 He lived and worked in Warsaw and in Olsztyn.
 He has had more than 50 solo shows of his works and he has participated in over 200 group exhibitions.
 His paintings are held by major museums of Poland (i.a.
 National Museum in Warsaw, National Museum in Gdańsk, Toruń Regional Museum), as well as by private collectors in Poland and all around the world.

 Małkowski died in hospital in Zamość, Poland on 20 August 2016.

 Work and style

 At the beginning of his career he reinvented graffiti technique applying it with stencil brushes on canvas, in a method known as tapping.
 In his early paintings he was depicting fantastical and heavenly backgrounds populated with stenciled human profiles, transparent spheres or outlined hands.
 Later he added some other irregular forms tending towards the lyrical abstraction.
-The names of his works were metaphorically commenting his reality (cycles: «Wielki Świat» (The Big World), «Krzyk» (Shout) or «Exodus»).
+The names of his works were metaphorically commenting his reality (cycles: "Wielki Świat" (The Big World), "Krzyk" (Shout) and "Exodus").